Pakillo/template/README.md

 1. In RStudio, create new project from version control (clone Git repository).
 The repository url is `https://github.com/Pakillo/template`.
 Choose your project name and folder location.

 2. Go to `Project Options` in RStudio and check that everything is right.
 In `Build Tools`, check `Generate documentation with Roxygen` in all cases (turn on all options).
 Here you can also stop using `git` for version control, or start using [`packrat`](http://rstudio.github.io/packrat/) (to ensure that your results will be reproducible in the future).
 If using `git`, remember to change the remote repository (i.e. remove `https://github.com/Pakillo/template` as remote).
+Delete the file `template.Rproj` from the project folder.

 3. Update `README.md`, the `DESCRIPTION` file and `template-package.R` with the name and info of your research project.